TASS18-Task3/data/Readme.md

 ## Development evaluation

 The file `evaluate.py` performs an automatic evaluation of your output files against the gold files.
 You can use this script to validate your technique(s).
 The metrics reported are exactly the same ones that will be used in the final evaluation.
 This script simply evaluates each pair of gold/dev files separately and outputs detailed information of all the mistakes.
+This file's output corresponds to the `Development evaluation...` sections in each of the subtasks.

 To run it simply use: